These delicious peanut butter chocolate truffles are a no-bake sweet treat that will welcome in fall in a scrumptious way.

 The base of these truffles are a mixture of butter and peanut butter.
 This helps to hold the dry ingredients together and also makes it easy to form it into balls.

-Dark chocolate chips and peanut butter go into the microwave for a few minutes to get a smooth silky texture.
+Put the ¾ cup dark chocolate chips and peanut butter go into the microwave for a few minutes to get a smooth silky texture.
 Can we say Reese’s peanut butter cup fix?

 The next step is to set up a dipping station.
 In addition to my melted PB and chocolate mixture, I used some Wilton autumn leaf sprinkles.

 These colorful little sprinkles add just the right seasonal touch and make the truffles scream fall.
+I also used the sprinkles to make my dirt cup recipe for Thanksgiving (in the shape of teepees!).

 I placed a silicone baking mat under my wire rack to protect my counter top and make clean up a breeze.